-The scope of Deliverable 2.9 is the update of the framework for educational and training program monitoring and evaluation.
+The scope of Deliverable 2.4 is the development of the framework for educational and training program monitoring and evaluation.
 It identifies the target groups involved in the monitoring and evaluation process, sets out evaluation criteria and relevant indicators per criterion, and provides time scheduling of activities to be monitored and evaluated.